 Firefighters battle devastating Los Angeles wildfires as winds calm somewhat

-Within a few hours, firefighters had made major progress on the Sunset Fire in the hills.
 Los Angeles Fire Department Capt.
-Erik Scott said they were able to keep the fire in check because “we hit it hard and fast and mother nature was a little nicer to us today than she was yesterday.”
+Erik Scott said they were able to keep the fire in check because “we hit it hard and fast and Mother Nature was a little nicer to us today than she was yesterday.”

-A day earlier, hurricane-force winds blew embers through the air, igniting block after block in the coastal neighborhood of Pacific Palisades as well as in Altadena, a community near Pasadena that is about 25 miles (40 kilometers) east.
-Aircraft had to be grounded for a time because of the winds, hampering firefighting efforts.
+On Wednesday, hurricane-force winds blew embers, igniting block after block in the coastal neighborhood of Pacific Palisades and in Altadena, a community near Pasadena.
+Aircraft were grounded for a time because of the winds, hampering firefighting efforts.

 Nearly 2,000 homes, businesses and other structures have been destroyed in those blazes — called the Palisades and Eaton fires — and the number is expected to increase.
-The five deaths recorded so far were from the Eaton Fire.
+The five deaths recorded so far were from the Eaton Fire near Pasadena.

-Some 130,000 people have been put under evacuation orders, as fires have consumed a total of about 42 square miles (108 square kilometers) — nearly the size of the entire city of San Francisco.
-The Palisades Fire is already the most destructive in Los Angeles history.
+More than 100,000 people are under evacuation orders, and the fires have consumed about 45 square miles (116 square kilometers) — roughly the size of the city of San Francisco.
+The Palisades Fire is already the most destructive in Los Angeles' history.

-As flames moved through his neighborhood, Jose Velasquez sprayed down his family’s Altadena home with water as embers rained down on the roof.
+Jose Velasquez sprayed his family’s Altadena home with water as embers rained down on the roof.
 He managed to save their home, which also houses their family business selling churros, a Mexican pastry.
-Others weren’t so lucky.
 Many of his neighbors were at work when they lost their homes.

 “So we had to call a few people and then we had people messaging, asking if their house was still standing,” he said.
 “We had to tell them that it’s not.”

-In Pasadena, Fire Chief Chad Augustin said the city's water system was stretched and was further hampered by power outages, but even without those issues, firefighters would not have been able to stop the fire due to the intense winds fanning the flames.
+In Pasadena, Fire Chief Chad Augustin said the city's water system was stretched and was further hampered by power outages, but even without those issues, firefighters would not have been able to stop the fire due to the intense winds.

 “Those erratic wind gusts were throwing embers for multiple miles ahead of the fire,” he said.